Quick Links

 We take the honor code quite seriously.
 Any attempts at copying or sharing code, algorithms, or other violations of the honor code simply will not be tolerated.

 As seductively simple as it may seem to just copy and paste work from a friend or online source, remember that it is just as easy to compare your work electronically, and discover the similarities.
-We use automated software to flag suspicious cases, and then review them by hand to find the cases that must be submitted to the Office of Academic Integrity.
+We use automated software to flag suspicious cases, and then review them by hand to find the cases that must be submitted to the Academic Standards Office.
 Repeat to yourself: it's not worth trying to cheat.
 We will catch it, and sadly but surely, we will turn it in.

 The penalty for cheating will always be far worse than a zero grade, to ensure it's not worth taking the chance.

-Honor Code Links and Specifics
+Academic Standards Links and Specifics

 Privacy